Carmarthen and Cardigan Railway: Authorisation

-Accordingly, a Bill for the Carmarthen and Cardigan Railway went to Parliament, but proposing a line only as far as Newcastle Emlyn, a distance of 26 miles, at this stage.
-The Bill obtained the Royal Assent on 1 July 1854, with share capital of £300,000.
+Accordingly, a bill for the Carmarthen and Cardigan Railway went to Parliament, but proposing a line only as far as Newcastle Emlyn, a distance of 26 miles, at this stage.
+The Carmarthen and Cardigan Railway Act 1854 (17 & 18 Vict. c. ccxviii) obtained royal assent on 1 July 1854, with share capital of £300,000.
 The company was to build its own "Carmarthen" station closer to the town than the SWR station, and a bridge was needed to cross the River Towy.
 The line was to be to the broad gauge, consistent with the gauge of the South Wales Railway.

-The Act permitted the raising of capital, but actually securing commitment to investing proved difficult; an extension of time was authorised during 1856 but it was not until March 1857 that enough money had been raised to start work.
+The act permitted the raising of capital, but actually securing commitment to investing proved difficult; an extension of time was authorised during 1856 but it was not until March 1857 that enough money had been raised to start work.
 The engineer was Joseph Cubitt.

-In 1859, the Company considered altering its track gauge from broad gauge to standard gauge (at the time referred to as narrow-gauge), to reduce costs.
+In 1859, the company considered altering its track gauge from broad gauge to standard gauge (at the time referred to as narrow-gauge), to reduce costs.
 This was opposed by the South Wales Railway, which feared that it would encourage a connection with a rival with standard gauge lines.
-A Bill authorising this was passed in the House of Commons but the C&CR withdrew the proposal on receiving certain working undertakings from the SWR, and continued construction in the authorised broad gauge.
+A bill authorising this was passed in the House of Commons but the C&CR withdrew the proposal on receiving certain working undertakings from the SWR, and continued construction in the authorised broad gauge.